 Introduction

-Almost everyone in the industry knows how to use WordPress, which is another enormous advantage.
+Almost everyone in the industry can use WordPress, which is also an enormous advantage.

 This article is not a one-sided "TYPO3 is better" manifesto.
-It offers a nuanced perspective – based on 20+ years of experience with both systems.
+It offers a nuanced view – based on 20+ years of experience with both systems.
 Respectful, technically sound, and practical.

-Our position: webconsulting gmbh works almost exclusively with TYPO3.
-We forward WordPress enquiries to partners.
+Our stance: webconsulting gmbh works almost exclusively with TYPO3.
+We pass WordPress enquiries on to partners.

-Representation: This article uses deliberate simplifications to make complex technical matters understandable.
-The huge selection of themes in WordPress also has its downsides: many themes are overloaded with features that are rarely needed – this slows down the website and makes updates more difficult.
-Nevertheless, the ecosystem remains one of its greatest strengths.
+Representation: This article uses deliberate simplifications to make complex technical facts understandable.
+The huge selection of themes in WordPress also has its downsides: Many themes are overloaded with features that are rarely needed – this slows down the website and complicates updates.
+Nevertheless, the ecosystem remains one of its biggest strengths.

 Table of Contents